ZengineHQ/developers/plugins/getting-started/plugin-types.md

 ## Settings

 Allows your plugin to add a screen to the workspace settings area.
-To use plugin settings, add an object with `type: 'inline'` to the `interfaces` array in your plugin registration.
+To use plugin settings, add an object with `type: 'settings'` to the `interfaces` array in your plugin registration.

 ## Server